 - Before they can be accepted for review, applications must be complete and must be edited for content and coherence

-- If your study involves participants who are not personally capable of giving consent and substitute consent will therefore be sought on behalf of those participants, you will need to:
+- If your study involves participants who are not personally capable of giving consent and consent by a person responsible will therefore be sought, you will need to: